pattonsgirl/CEG2350/Labs/Lab08/README.md

     - `shred` is recommended

-12. Umount the partition.
+12. `umount` the partition.
 Can you still interact with the files and folders?

-## Part 2 - inode what is up
+## Part 2 - inodes

 - **Useful Commands: `stat`, `ln`, `cp`, `mv`**

-1. Create a file in your Lab07 folder named `original.txt`.
+1. Create a file in your Lab08 folder named `original.txt`.
 Put some stuff in this file - couple sentences, just enough to give it body.
 2. For `original.txt` identify:
    - Command to find the following info about `original.txt`:
    - inode number of `original.txt`: